Beluga whale: Reproduction

-Estimations of the age of sexual maturity for beluga whales vary considerably; the majority of authors estimate males reach sexual maturity when they are between nine and fifteen years old, and females reach maturity when they are between eight and fourteen years old.
+Estimations of the age of sexual maturity for beluga whales vary considerably; the majority of authors estimate males reach sexual maturity when they are between nine and fifteen years old, and females reach maturity between eight and fourteen years old.
 The average age at which females first give birth is 8.5 years and fertility begins to decrease when they are 25, eventually undergoing menopause, and ceasing reproductive potential with no births recorded for females older than 41.
 There is a slight difference on the sexual maturation period between males and females.
-The male beluga whales take seven to nine years to become sexually matured, while the females take four to seven years.
+The male beluga whales take seven to nine years to become sexually mature, while the females take four to seven years.